Blurbs

 As a livecoding artist Ben has performed at international arts festivals, including the International Symposium on Electronic Art (ISEA) and the International Conference on Live Coding (ICLC).
 Ben is a founding co-director of the ANU Laptop Ensemble, an interdisciplinary computer music research and teaching collective.

-Dr. Ben Swift is an interdisciplinary scholar and artist-programmer with interests and expertise in AI/machine learning, computational art & music, cybernetics, data vis/data science and human-computer interaction.
+Dr. Ben Swift is an interdisciplinary scholar and artist-programmer with interests and expertise in AI/machine learning, cybernetics, data vis/data science, human-computer interaction and computational art & music.
 He has extensive learning and teaching experience in a wide range of contexts, having worked across two schools at the ANU: the School of Computing (2012–2021) and the School of Cybernetics (2021–present).
 He has designed, convened and taught large courses (e.g. 400+ student core COMP courses), innovative cross-campus electives (e.g. the ANU Laptop Ensemble), and extension courses (e.g. the ANU Extension “Creative Computing” H-course).
 He has been recognised for his teaching with a 2018 Vice Chancellor’s Citation for Outstanding Contribution to Student Learning.
+More recently, he created LLMs Unplugged—a hands-on workshop where learners build language models with pen, paper, and dice, delivered to thousands of participants across schools, universities, and government—and is developing a new ANU course on agentic coding that uses studio-style weekly critique sessions to teach students how to build software with LLM-based AI agents.

 He is a previous Associate Director (Education) and team leader for “Exec Ed” Learning Experiences at the School of Cybernetics.
 He currently leads the Cybernetic Studio: a cybernetic community that makes things out of hardware/software/people/stuff to explore cybernetic systems/ideas and their impact on the world.